SRGSSR/srgmediaplayer-apple/README.md

 If rendering does not work properly:

-* Be sure that your project correctly compiles
+* Be sure that your project correctly compiles.
 * If you still get `dlopen` errors, this means some frameworks are not available to Xcode when it runs your project for rendering.
 This usually means that the `copy-frameworks` build phase described in the [Carthage readme](https://github.com/Carthage/Carthage#getting-started) has not been setup properly.
 Be sure that all SRG Media Player dependencies are properly copied (see above framework list).

 #### Remark